GuanghaoXu/CS-342/README.md

-This is onlt .java file of the class of GenericPractice
+This is only .java file of the class of GenericPractice